 An individual pretending to be representing a merchant with whom you have already done business contacts you to update your file.
 This person asks you for your credit card number.
 Be careful if you did not request this call.
 This person could be a fraudster who is impersonating a merchant to obtain your personal information.

-Also beware of any emails that supposedly come from your financial institution.
+Also beware of any emails or text messages that ask you to provide personal information online, even if they supposedly come from your financial institution.
 These institutions should not be sending you a message in which they ask you for personal or banking information.

-When making a purchase online, by phone or by mail, only provide information that is relevant to the transaction.
-If you have any doubts about a request for information, you can contact the merchant to find out how they plan to use this information.
+When making a purchase online, by phone or by mail, only provide information that is required for the transaction.
+If you have any doubts about a request for information, you can contact the merchant to ask them, among other things, how they plan to use this information.

 Make sure to do business on a secure website.
 A website is likely to be secure if: